 A common question that I encounter in the clinic is how much should I increase my training distance by when I am running?
 The answer is as always, well it depends … Are you a couch to 5km or 10km or have you completed 10 half marathons and fancy having a crack at a full Cork Marathon?
 Do you have a base level strength already built up?
 Have you completed an 8-12 week strengthening programme?
-Read on to find out how to increase your running distance safely.
+Whilst there is a lot debate around this topic the advice given on the this blog will dramatically reduce your risk of injury when you are running.
+Read on to find out how to increase your running distance safely and stay injury free.

 Little by little